-Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from operating, investing and financial activities of the Company are segregated based on the available information.
+Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of fransactions of non-cash nature and any deferrals or accruals of past or future cash receipts of payments.
+The cash flows from operating, investing and financial activities of the Company are segregated based or the available information.